-There’s possibly nowhere that does beach time quite like Italy.
+There’s possibly nowhere that does beach time quite like Positano, Italy.
 To me, visiting Italy in the summer without going to the beaches is totally missing out on everything that is summer in Italy.
 There are countless choices: locals-only locations like Forte Dei Marmi, international jet-setter scenes like Sardegna’s Costa Smeralda, and impossibly romantic spots like Portofino.
-But for old-school Italian glam (as in, Loren, Taylor), it's all about Positano.
+But for old-school Italian glam (as in, Loren, Taylor), it's all about what to do in Positano..

 When I lived in Italy, I'd spend every free summer weekend seaside, but it would often just be a quick jaunt to the nearest beach.
 Classic places like the Amalfi Coast are reserved for bigger vacations, even for Italians.